Proximal Inference for Indirect and Intervening Effects in Population Interventions: Debiased machine learning for proximal mediation inference

 We will then verify that these terms are small asymptotically.

 For terms $(I)$-$(IV)$, thanks to the cross-fitting construction, nuisance function estimators $\hat{q}_{1_l}$, $\hat{q}_{0_l}$, $\hat{h}_{1_l}$, and $\hat{h}_{0_l}$, are deterministic when conditional on data from $I_{l}^{c}$.
-Further, conditionally on $I_{l}^{c}$, the first four terms are mean-zero implied by Equations~\eqref{eq: Neyman h1}-\eqref{eq: Neyman q0}, and have asymptotically small variances under Assumption~\ref{asm: finite second moments}.
+Further, conditionally on $I_{l}^{c}$, the first four terms are mean-zero implied by the integral equations~\eqref{eq: h1}-\eqref{eq: h0} and \eqref{eq: q0_integral}-\eqref{eq: q1_integral} that define bridge functions.
+Additionally, they have asymptotically small variances under Assumption~\ref{asm: finite second moments}.
 Take $(I)$ as an example: { } where the inequality is due to Assumption~\ref{asm: finite second moments}, and the last equality sign is implied by \eqref{limit: q1}.
 Hence, note that $\tau_{q_1} \geq 0$, it follows from Chebyshev's inequality that $(I)$ converges to zero in probability.
 Furthermore, under Assumption~\ref{asm: finite second moments}, the terms $(II)$, $(III)$, and $(IV)$ converge to zero in probability by a similar argument.

 For terms $(V)$-$(VII)$, we take $(V)$ as an example:

 where the inequality sign results from the Cauchy-Schwarz inequality, and the last equality sign is implied by \eqref{limit: h1} and \eqref{limit: q1}.
 Thus, note that $\tau_{q_1} + \tau_{h_1} \geq \frac{1}{2}$, we have that $(V)$ converges to zero in probability.
 Furthermore, following a similar argument, we find that $(VI) \leq o_p\left ( \frac{\sqrt{n}}{n^{\tau_{q_0} + \tau_{h_1}}} \right )$ and $(VII) \leq o_p\left ( \frac{\sqrt{n}}{n^{\tau_{q_0} + \tau_{h_0}}} \right )$.
 Hence, because $\tau_{q_0} + \tau_{h_1} \geq \frac{1}{2}$ and $\tau_{q_0} + \tau_{h_0} \geq \frac{1}{2}$, we obtain that the terms $(VI)$ and $(VII)$ also converge to zero in probability.